xiaoyulyu999/readdoc/source/books/AI/Cpp_ML/chapter3.rst

    Mean Absolute Error (MAE) is a commonly used metric for evaluating the performance of regression models.
    It measures the average magnitude of the errors between predicted and actual values, without considering their direction.
    In other words, it represents how far the predictions are from the true values on average.
+Which can be problematic in some cases.
+For example, if a model consistently underestimates or overestimates the true value, the MAE will still give a low score, even though the model may not be performing well.
+But this metric is more robust for outliers than RMSE.

    The formula for MAE is given by: